- Law360

 By Michael Nunes

-Massachusetts tax collection from July through March outpaced a forecast by $786 million, according to a report by the state Department of Revenue.
+Alabama's net general fund revenue for July through May outpaced last fiscal year's collection for that span by $262 million, according to a report by the state Department of Revenue.

 By Michael Nunes